mfractor/mfractor.github.io/docs/xamarin-forms/configure-binding-context.md

     </configure>
 </mfractor>
 ```

-I've attached a sample project that supports cross-project MVVM resolution to help you set up.

 ##Summary
 In summary, we've learnt that MFractor will use the binding context to power the XAML analyser and navigation improvements.